Why Most Traders Lose in New Pairs

 Professionals survive by choosing when not to compete.

-You do not need to trade every environment.
+You don't need to trade every environment.
 You only need to survive the bad ones.